Georgina Weldon: Gounod

-During the latter sentence in 1885 she was brought from prison to court in a further case against Gounod who refused to come to London to defend himself.
-On that occasion she was awarded £10,000 damages for libel in the undefended case following which she was returned to prison.
-However, Gounod refused to recognise the court’s verdict and she did not receive a penny in damages from him.
+During the sentence in 1885 she was brought from prison to court in a further case against Gounod who refused to come to London to defend himself.
+She was awarded £10,000 damages for libel in the undefended case and was returned to prison.
+Gounod refused to recognise the court’s verdict and she did not receive any damages.

 Litigation

 By 1875 Harry Weldon had tired of his wife's orphanage scheme and her growing interest in spiritualism.
 The couple separated, and he gave Georgina the lease to Tavistock House and £1000 a year as a financial settlement.
 In 1878 he sought to reduce or stop this payment, and tried to use Georgina's interest in spiritualism to prove that she was insane in an attempt to have her confined in a lunatic asylum kept by L. Forbes Winslow.
 Georgina was seen by the necessary two doctors, who obtained an interview with her under false pretences, pretending that they were interested in her musical orphanage.
 They then signed the lunacy order.
 Georgina realised that something was wrong and, when staff from the asylum arrived to take her away by force, she escaped and evaded capture for the seven days that the order remained valid.
 She then went to Bow Street Magistrates' Court to press charges for assault.
 The magistrate sympathised with her and was convinced that she was sane, but, under Victorian law a married woman could not instigate a civil suit against her husband.
 However, having proved her point, Mrs Weldon publicised her story by giving interviews to the daily newspapers and the spiritualist press, in an attempt to provoke her husband and the two doctors into suing her for libel.

 In 1882 Georgina Weldon successfully sued her husband for the restoration of her conjugal rights, but he refused to return to Tavistock House, the marital home.
 The passing of the Married Women's Property Act in 1882 allowed her to instigate the civil suit against her husband that she had wanted to pursue in 1878.
 In 1882 she published The History of my Orphanage, or The Outpourings of an Alleged Lunatic and How I Escaped the Mad Doctors.
 Between 1883 and 1888 she successfully sued all those involved in trying to have her committed in 1878, at one stage, in 1884, having seventeen cases in progress at the same time.
 She always represented herself and conducted all her cases without legal counsel.
 She became known as the "Portia of the Law Courts", and her image appeared everywhere, even in an advertisement for Pears Soap.
 To finance her legal actions in 1884 she sang two songs an evening at a music hall, the London Pavilion, and in 1886 appeared in a brief run of the melodrama Not Alone, but this was not a success.